shinolab/autd3-old-monorepo/doc/book/src/en/FFI/csharp.md

 The library is available at [NuGet](https://www.nuget.org/packages/autd3sharp).

-### Installation for Unity

-If you want to use it from Unity, use the unitypackage available at [GitHub Release](https://github.com/shinolab/autd3/releases).

-**Note that the Unity version has a left-handed coordinate system with z-axis inversion, and the unit of distance is in meters.**

-> Note: Using Unity and SOEM link might be cause an error.
-Please see [FAQ](https://shinolab.github.io/autd3/book/en/FAQ/faq#frequent-send-failures-when-using-linksoem) for more details.

 ## Usage

 The C\# version is designed to be basically the same as the C++ version.